The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Easy Everyday Snacks

-These three ideas need almost no prep and use ingredients you probably already have on hand.
-They’re the workhorses of toddler snack time.
+These three ideas need almost no prep and use ingredients you probably already have in the fridge.
+They are the daily workhorses of toddler feeding.

 1. Fresh Fruit and Veggie Sticks

-Sliced bananas, halved berries, carrot sticks, and cucumber spears deliver vitamins and fiber in a format small hands can manage.
-Cut firm vegetables into finger-length pieces for easy gripping.
-Pair raw veggies with hummus for a protein boost, and soften harder vegetables like carrots by lightly steaming them for younger toddlers who are still developing their chewing skills.
+Sliced bananas, halved berries, steamed carrot sticks, and cucumber spears deliver vitamins in a format small hands can easily manage.
+Cut firm vegetables into finger-length pieces so your child can grip the bottom while biting the top.
+Pair raw veggies with hummus for a protein boost.
+If you have an early walker, soft fruits like peaches, kiwis, and raspberries are perfect.

 2. Cheese and Whole-Grain Crackers

-A classic combination that delivers both protein and complex carbs.
-Choose full-fat cheese for children under two, and opt for whole-grain crackers to add fiber.
-For extra flavor, spread cream cheese onto crackers — toddlers tend to love the smooth texture.
-This snack packs easily into a bento-style lunchbox for daycare or outings.
+This classic combination delivers both protein and complex carbs to keep energy steady.
+Choose full-fat cheese blocks (which you can cut into age-appropriate thin slices) and whole-grain crackers to add fiber.
+This snack packs easily into a bento-style déjeuner box for daycare or park outings.

 3. Yogurt Parfaits

-Layer plain full-fat yogurt with fresh fruit and a sprinkle of granola for a snack that feels like a treat.
-Full-fat Greek yogurt is ideal because it provides protein, calcium, and healthy fats that support brain development.
-Switch up the fruit combinations to keep things interesting — berries one day, diced mango the next.
-For dairy-free households, coconut yogurt with fresh fruit works just as well.
+Layer plain full-fat yogurt with fresh fruit, chia seeds, and a sprinkle of soft granola.
+Full-fat Greek yogurt provides the protein, calcium, and healthy fats necessary for a toddler’s brain development.
+Switch up the fruit layers to keep things interesting.
+For dairy-free households, coconut yogurt works perfectly.

 Protein-Packed Snacks